Introductory Entomology (ENTO2001)

 UNIT OF STUDY

 This unit is an introduction to insects, the most abundant group of organisms.
-The course begins with insect external and internal anatomy, feeding modes, life cycles and behaviour.
+The course explores insect biodiversity, evolution, phsyiology, anatomy and ecology.
 Real world examples are used to demonstrate the ecological roles insects play in natural and agricultural ecosystems (e.g. pollinators, herbivores, predators, parasitoids, disease vectors).
-This knowledge is then linked to aspects of applied entomology: insecticides, biological control, habitat manipulation, integrated pest management, medical entomology and insect conservation.
+This knowledge is then linked to aspects of applied entomology: integrated pest management, bioinspired technologies, medical entomology and insect conservation.
 Practical sessions focus on insect morphology and taxonomy, so that students learn to identify common insect orders and families.
 Students must make a representative insect collection.
 This course forms the basis of students' entomological knowledge for BScAgr and BHortSc degrees and lays the foundation for future study in entomology.

 Our courses that offer this unit of study